Travel and Transport

 By bus or coach

-While its design has proved divisive, there’s no denying that the Grade II listed Preston Bus Station is a major hub.
-And for many passengers over the last 40-plus years, it is the Guild City’s first port of call, with a variety of daily and special services using this modern architectural building thanks to local, regional and national operators such as Blue Bus, Lancashire United, Preston Bus, Stagecoach, Transdev, Megabus and National Express.
+Preston's Grade II listed Bus Station is undeniably a major travel hub.
+And for many passengers over the last 40-plus years, it is Preston's first port of call, with a variety of daily and special services from Blue Bus, Lancashire United, Preston Bus, Stagecoach, Transdev, Megabus and National Express.